cu-mkp/m-k-manuscript-data/_texts/p-110r_tl.md

-## Rock and grotto
+## Rock & grotto

-You need to grind white and yellow <span class="m">marcasites</span> & various kinds of <span class="m">mines</span>.
-Wash them thoroughly, so the soiled and chalky end will be clean, in order that only the lustrous grain of the <span class="m">mine</span> will be left, from which you will powder your rock previously covered with <span class="m">colle forte</span>, if your grotto is not used as a fountain and touches water.
+You need to grind white & yellow <span class="m">marcasites</span> & various kinds of <span class="m">mines</span>. & wash them thoroughly, so the soiled & chalky end will be clean, & in order that only the lustrous grain of the <span class="m">mine</span> will be left, from which you will powder your rock previously covered with <span class="m">colle forte</span>, if your grotto is not used as a fountain & touches water.
 You will thus obtain a nice work.